lwilletts/fyre/README.md

 #### Configuration

 fyre will look for a configuration file located at `$FYREDIR/config`, see config.example for an idea of can be set.
-You can link this file to the default location using `make config`.
+You can copy the default config.example to the correct location using `make config`.
 Many of these variables are required.

 Usage
 -----